PhilFyrd/VueToMe/README.md

 # VueToMe
-Project of a react web app based on soft skills
+Project of a Vue web app to show your soft skills